-6 Environment Act 1995.
-The UK Strategy for Radioactive Discharges.
-Statutory Guidance.
-2008 particular has changed the way in which the disposal of low level waste by transfer from the premises is specified.
-This is supported by a SEPA Policy Statement which is given as Paper 4.
-In essence the disposal of LLW will be authorised to any holder7 of a suitable permit under the Environmental Permitting (England and Wales) Regulations 2010 or Authorisation under the Radioactive Substances Act 1993 (a waste permitted person).
-This approach to authorising the disposal of waste is intended to aid the implementation of the Governments UK strategy for the management of solid low level radioactive waste from the nuclear industry (see section 4.1.3 and 4.1.4).
+If an authorisation is granted as a result of this application it would be SEPA's intention to revoke the existing authorisations listed in section 3.2 and issue a new authorisation.
+This would be based upon SEPA's standard authorisation for nuclear sites.
+A copy of this is given in paper 6.
+It should be noted that SEPA has recently updated this template and in particular has changed the way in which the disposal of low level radioactive waste by transfer from the premises is specified.
+This is supported by a SEPA Policy on the Regulation of Disposal of Radioactive Low Level Waste from Nuclear Sites15.
+In essence the disposal of LLW will be authorised to any holder of a suitable permit under the Environmental Permitting (England and Wales) Regulations 2010 or Authorisation under the Radioactive Substances Act 1993 (a waste permitted person).
+This approach to authorising the disposal of waste is intended to aid the implementation of the Government UK Strategy for the Management of Solid Low Level Radioactive Waste from the nuclear industry (see section 4.1.4).